komalnjain/Web_editor/README.md

 - Upload and parse PDFs into an editable format
 - Rich text editing with TinyMCE editor
 - Multi-page PDF support with page navigation
+- OCR (Optical Character Recognition) for extracting text from images in PDFs
 - Export edited content back to PDF
 - Preserves layout, fonts, and styles